 Summer and autumn are the fruiting seasons.
 Many vines, shrubs, trees and flowering plants produce fleshy fruit to entice birds to eat them.
 Animals and birds dispense fruits they eat by their droppings.
 Now is a splendid time to study the relationship between fruiting plants and the birds and other animals that eat them.

 Goldenrods and Milkweed plants are busy places of insect activities.
 Monarch butterflies, milkweed beetles, and milkweed bugs are just a few of the insects that use the Milkweed plant.
 The Goldenrods host a wide range of insects.

 I have to give my backyard plants plenty of water.
 Nature in summer often means dehydrated and thirsty plants.

 Birds nest and raise their young in summer.
 By late summer the birds begin to migrate to their winter homes.

 If you like insects, now is your time of year.
 The calls of crickets and frogs fill the night air.
 If you want hours of fascination, watch the drama on a goldenrod or milkweed plant.
 It is amazing the variety and number of insects (and their) predators which gather on either plant.

 Each plant community is worthy of study.
 Instead of traveling to old fields near my house, I plan on planting milkweed and goldenrods in pots in my backyard.
 I collected seeds from each species last fall.
 I want to take a lot of insect photos.
-This should be a great way to continue my ongoing study of camouflage and mimicry among insects and spiders.
+This should be a superb way to continue my ongoing study of camouflage and mimicry among insects and spiders.
 A hand lens comes in very handy for viewing tiny insect beings.

 Nature in summer is exciting and filled with many things to learn.
-The focus of this nature in summer page is to help us to narrow down the choices.
-Perhaps, insects are your favorites.
+The focus of this nature in summer page is to help us narrow down the choices.
+Perhaps insects are your favorites.
 Or birds.
 Those of us who like to draw beautiful flowers are so dizzy with choices, we don’t know where to start.